 I am truly honored to have Meghan Walsh, the Founder and Board Chair for Roots Ethiopia on the podcast today.
 Not only is Meghan a trained cultural anthropologist and former social studies teacher, she was also a member of my monthly giving program mastermind this summer, and I am SO proud of what she’s created!

-Today we’re talking about WHY a monthly giving program was a priority for her organization, the goals for their program, and some juicy behind-the-scenes stories of what happened once the program went live.
+Today we’re talking about WHY a monthly giving program was a priority for her nonprofit organization, the goals for their monthly giving program, and some juicy behind-the-scenes stories of what happened once the program went live.

 Roots Ethiopia is doing amazing things in the world as they help children living in extreme poverty go to school.
 Let’s go meet Meghan!

 There is superb data that tells us the value of monthly donors.
-And EVERY organization that’s raising money should be developing a monthly donor program.
+And EVERY nonprofit organization that’s raising money should be developing a monthly giving program.
 Meghan believed all of this but struggled to get her program off the ground due to limited bandwidth.

 Meghan joined my mastermind program to bring The Roots to life.